 The Ruahine Ranges are still growing but water erosion of the rocks has deposited fine sediments on the plains, and wind has deposited loess (wind blown sediment) on the hills.
 This silty layer has good water holding properties and any excess moisture drains down the slope or into the limestone, consequently irrigation is seldom used.
-The loess layer is covered with a shallow covering of volcanic ash from eruption events and provides a natural fertility.
+The loess layer is covered with a shallow covering of volcanic ash from past eruption events and provides a natural fertility.
 We do not have to use nitrogen fertilizer to maintain our vines and water use is very minimal, with some blocks not being watered for over 7 years.
 A very sustainable situation.
 We do not cultivate the soil as this would have a negative influence on the vineyard ecosystem as it disturbs the soil structure and soil-biota, particularly mycorrhizae.

 The hills and slopes provide a diverse environment with increasing soil depth down the slope.
 The slopes also allow cold air drainage. so frost is not an issue.
 There is always some wind movement through the vines that minimizes the risk of fungal diseases.
 This diversity within the landscape adds to the final complexity within the wines.
 The grapes are all handpicked, starting with the top of the hills, mid-slopes and then lower slopes.